Tanmay7404/Overnight_Hackathon_CSEA/README.md

 **AI Feedback and Code Correction using Gemini:**

-The website uses Gemini for showing what error the user has made on his/her code.
+The website uses **Google's Gemini** for showing what error the user has made on his/her code.
 Not only is code corrected but feedback is also given.
 Even if the code is correct feedback is still given to the student for improvement purposes.

 **User Experience (UX)**